ApertureCOSC2635/EasyPass/README.md

 Install PHP modules as required.

 2. Copy All files to the webserver directory.

 4. Create the MySQL Database:

 create database easypass;

+5. If you are to time poor to do all of the above (eg RMIT staff) then you can run it in XAMPP for Windows, following the instructions in XAMPP.txt

 ## Test that the server is working correctly

 Run the application from a web browser to ensure that everything is working correctly.